You can make your homemade condensed milk with only 2 simple ingredients! It is so easy to make!

 - Milk-I use whole milk.
 I haven’t tried but I heard almond milk and coconut milk also work.

 - Sugar-I use granulated sugar.
 Sugar plays an important role as a thickener besides the sweetness.

 How to make step by step

 First, place the milk and sugar in a pan and stir with a spoon/spatula over med-low heat until the sugar dissolves.

 As the sugar dissolves, without stirring, let the mixture simmer over med-low heat.
 While it simmers, a skin and foam will form on top.

 In total, the mixture thickens in almost 42-45 minutes.
-After 35 minutes as you take the foam and skin, you’ll understand the consistency better.
+After 35 minutes when you take the foam and skin, you’ll understand the consistency better.

-When the mixture thickens, the color becomes darker and the mixture is reduced more than half, remove it from the heat.
+When the mixture thickens, you should remove it from the heat.
+You’ll understand it when the color becomes darker and the mixture is reduced more than half.

-Then sieve the condensed milk to make sure it is smooth.
+Then sieve the it to make sure it is smooth.

 Finally, pour the homemade condensed milk into a jar and let it cool at room temperature.
 When it cools, close the lid and keep in the fridge.